 - Tuition waiver applications must be received by the first day of classes each semester.
 Tuition waiver applications will not be accepted beyond this deadline and the employee is personally responsible for any balance due to the university.

-- Forms are available in the Education section of the Forms page and on the literature racks outside Benefits Administration.
+- Forms are available in the Education section of the Forms page and at the HR Service Center in Crawford Hall, Room 320.
 Applicable forms must be submitted for each semester in which a tuition waiver benefit will be utilized.

 - Please refer to the Tuition Benefits Policy and Procedures before completing and printing any of the linked forms.